http://WhatisTaxed.com: Data-mining the Tax Code

 - John 3:20-21 World English translation

-Frivolous?
-"Exempt income" is defined in Sec.
-861. So, what do you mean, frivolous.
-Only in a scam will bad guys need to call the truth frivolous.
+What do you mean, frivolous?
+Only for a scam will bad men need to call the facts frivolous.
 Your interpretation does not change what is plainly written in Code.

 The truth is manifest.